Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/drive/utils/index.rst

    :param base: Base values for scaling the maps.
 If not given, the maps are plotted
                 in SI units.
    :type base: BaseValues, optional
-   :param x_lims: x-axis limits.
-If None, uses automatic scaling.
-   :type x_lims: tuple[float, float], optional
-   :param x_ticks: x-axis tick locations.
-   :type x_ticks: ArrayLike, optional
-   :param y_lims: y-axis limits.
-If None, uses automatic scaling.
-   :type y_lims: tuple[float, float], optional
-   :param y_ticks: y-axis tick locations.
-   :type y_ticks: ArrayLike, optional
-   :param z_lims: z-axis limits.
-If None, uses automatic scaling.
+   :param lims: Axis limits.
+Keys should be 'x', 'y', 'z'.
-   :type z_lims: tuple[float, float], optional
+   :type lims: dict[str, tuple[float, float]], optional
-   :param z_ticks: z-axis tick locations.
+   :param ticks: Axis tick locations.
+Keys should be 'x', 'y', 'z'.
-   :type z_ticks: ArrayLike, optional
+   :type ticks: dict[str, ArrayLike], optional
    :param raw_data: Raw data for comparison (shown as scatter points).
    :type raw_data: MagneticModel, optional
+   :param axlim_clip: Whether to clip the axes limits to the data limits, defaults to True.
+   :type axlim_clip: bool, optional
    :param latex: Use LaTeX fonts for the labels.
 Enabling this option requires a working LaTeX
                  installation, defaults to False.
    :type latex: bool, optional
    :param save_path: Path to save the figure.
 If None, the figure is not saved.
-   :type save_path: str, optional
+   :type save_path: str | Path, optional
    :param \*\*savefig_kwargs: Additional keyword arguments passed to plt.savefig().